Sakrecoer/kid3HTML5/README.md

 gah playnext bug fixd.
 Thoughts: rendering a folder buildable by jekyll is the only way to provide full freedom on the layout.
 Because this feature gives the desire to tweak the layout..

 #### 2015/06/04
 All files related to the same song should have same name, but ehm, different extensions.
 For this reason, this particular set-up cannot have more than one picture file per song.
 There is a browser audio compatibility issue between mp3 and ogg in HTML5.
 Can we sniff for audiofile side-cars?
 Should the user be instructed to create a copy of the playlist in the other format afterwards?
-It it'salot confusing too?
+It it'salot confuzing too?

 if only one audio file with %{filename} is found:
 ```